equinor/ert/README.md

 computations will be checked and will abort if preconditions aren't met (eg. when inverting a matrix, it will explicitly check that the matrix is square).
 The downside is that this makes the code unoptimised and slow.
-Debugging flags are therefore not present in builds of ERT that we release on Komodo or PyPI.
+Debugging flags are therefore not present in builds of ert that we release on Komodo or PyPI.
 To build a release build for development, use `script/build --release`.

 ### Notes